Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

 ---
 layout: post
-title: Howto migrate a Raspberry Pi installation to LVM
+title: How to migrate a Raspberry Pi installation to LVM
 tags: [raspberry pi, linux]
 date: 2018-01-20T15:27:08+01:00
 ---